BKWLD/codebasehq/README.md

 ## Installation

-1. Add it to your composer.json (`"bkwld/codebasehq": "dev-master"`) and do a composer install.
+1. Add it to your composer.json (`"bkwld/codebasehq": "~4.0"`) and do a composer install.
 2. Add the service provider to your app.php config file providers: `Bkwld\CodebaseHQ\ServiceProvider::class,`.